 - Respecting early morning or late evening use

 Specific decibel settings for large concerts will be determined through the Outdoor Event Permit process.

-Event Services has a portable sound system and speakers available for City permitted events.
+The Event Services Office has a portable sound system and speakers available for City permitted events.
 It is available on a first come-first served basis.

-- Returning Events: If you wish to hold your event again the following year, applications must be submitted by November 1st.
-You can roll over your application at any time once your current event has been completed.
-Any changes to dates or locations will be considered once all returning events are confirmed.
+- Returning events - If you wish to hold your event again the following year, applications must be submitted by November 1st.
+You can roll over your application online at any time once your current event has been completed.
+Any changes to dates or locations will be considered once all returning events are confirmed

-- The returning event calendar for the upcoming year is finalized from November 1-31 of the current year
+- The Returning event calendar for the upcoming year is finalized from November 1-30 of the current year